dbashford/mimosa-bower/README.md

 ## Overview

 This module provides [Bower](http://bower.io) support to Mimosa.
 It allows for installing of Bower packages and moving of those packages to the appropriate location in a Mimosa application.
-This module was coded against `bower-canary`, so is targeted for the 1.0 release of Bower.
+This module is targeted for the 1.0 release of Bower.

 For more information regarding Mimosa, see http://mimosajs.com